Florence Nightingale: Later career

 Though Nightingale is sometimes said to have denied the theory of infection for her entire life, a 2008 biography disagrees, saying that she was simply opposed to a precursor of germ theory known as contagionism.
 This theory held that diseases could only be transmitted by touch.
 Before the experiments of the mid-1860s by Pasteur and Lister, hardly anyone took germ theory seriously; even afterwards, many medical practitioners were unconvinced.
 Bostridge points out that in the early 1880s Nightingale wrote an article for a textbook in which she advocated strict precautions designed, she said, to kill germs.
 Nightingale's work served as an inspiration for nurses in the American Civil War.
-The Union government approached her for advice in organising field medicine.
+The Union government approached her for advice on organising field medicine.
 Her ideas inspired the volunteer body of the United States Sanitary Commission.

 Nightingale advocated autonomous nursing leadership, and that her new style of matrons had full control and discipline over their nursing staff.
-The infamous 'Guy's Hospital dispute' in 1879-1880 between matron Margaret Burt and hospital medical staff highlighted how doctors sometimes felt that their authority was being challenged by these new style Nightingale matrons.
+The infamous "Guy's Hospital dispute" in 1879–1880 between matron Margaret Burt and hospital medical staff highlighted how doctors sometimes felt that their authority was being challenged by these new style Nightingale matrons.
 This was not an isolated episode and other matrons experienced similar issues, such as Eva Luckes.

 In the 1870s, Nightingale mentored Linda Richards, "America's first trained nurse", and enabled her to return to the United States with adequate training and knowledge to establish high-quality nursing schools.
 Richards went on to become a nursing pioneer in the US and Japan.
+In 1873, Elizabeth Christophers Hobson co-founded the Bellevue Training School for Nurses in New York, setting the trend for nursing training practices in the US according to the Nightingale plan.

 By 1882, several Nightingale nurses had become matrons at several leading hospitals, including, in London (St Mary's Hospital, Westminster Hospital, St Marylebone Workhouse Infirmary and the Hospital for Incurables at Putney) and throughout Britain (Royal Victoria Hospital, Netley; Edinburgh Royal Infirmary; Cumberland Infirmary and Liverpool Royal Infirmary), as well as at Sydney Hospital in New South Wales, Australia.